 But these tools aren’t just for passively watching brand mentions - they’re active lead generation engines.
 You can use them to build a list of influential accounts that consistently engage with your industry’s keywords.
 Knowing who these people are helps you focus your outreach where it counts.

 Many of these platforms offer features that provide the same kind of signal-based intelligence found in dedicated lead-gen tools.
-If you’re looking to automate how you find and engage prospects, you might want to learn about alternatives to manual data scraping.
-We actually cover this in our guide comparing Embers to popular automation tools like Phantombuster.
+If you are looking to automate how you find and engage prospects, our comparison of Embers and PhantomBuster covers the key differences.

 Ultimately, the goal is to build a repeatable system that turns simple engagement data into real conversations.